JP97Org/Flow/README.md

 # Flow
 A module-based flowchart calculator.

-* This project is still under construction:
+* This project is still under construction
-* 	expected availibility of Flow Model API (including default implementation and some tests) : November 2021
-*	expected availibility of Flow Controller API (including default implementation and some tests) : December 2021
-* 	expected availibility of Flow View API (including default implementation and some tests) : December 2022

 # Developpers of the orginal C++ project "Octane Flow" for the Fraunhofer IOSB and KIT (Karlsruhe Institute of Technology) PSE (Praxis of Software Engineering) lecture in the winter semester 2017/2018